stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success"> Can a same service point to separate SSL Certificates?

-<aside class="success"> Can I use a self signed certificate for my integration?**

-In Sandbox yes but not for production where we need the certificate & its intermediate chain.
 Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.</aside>

+ <aside class="success"> Can I use a self signed certificate for my integration?
+In Sandbox, yes but not for production where we need the certificate & its intermediate chain.</aside>
 <aside class="success"> What should I do once I changed my JWKSet URL?
 You must notify Support and create a new certificate accordingly.</aside>

  <aside class="success">